awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 ![\[Ranger Admin create service.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/ranger-create-service.png)

 **Note**
 The TLS certificate for this plugin should have been registered in the trust store on the Ranger Admin server\.
-See [TLS Certificates](emr-ranger-admin-tls.md) for more details\.
+See [TLS certificates](emr-ranger-admin-tls.md) for more details\.

-### Creating SparkSQL Policies<a name="emr-ranger-spark-create-sparksql"></a>
+### Creating SparkSQL policies<a name="emr-ranger-spark-create-sparksql"></a>

 When creating a new policy, the fields to fill in are: